coti-io/coti-sdk-python-examples/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the [TBD](LICENSE).
+By contributing, you agree that your contributions will be licensed under the [Apache 2.0 0](LICENSE).